 Challenge #1 – Cornering

-Figure-of-8: Draw a large figure-of-8 on the ground and encourage your child to follow the line – first in one direction, then the other.
-They will likely find one direction easier than the other – that’s totally normal; we all tend to have a more dominant side.
+Figure-of-8: Draw a large figure-of-8 on the ground and encourage your child to follow the line.
+This will help practise cornering in both directions.
+Your child will likely find one direction easier than the other – that's totally normal; we all tend to have a more dominant side.

-Next level: confident, advanced children can try both of the above tasks using one hand.
-Tip: check out challenge #4 beforehand as this focuses on developing one-handed riding.
+Next level: Confident, advanced children can try both the circle and the figure-of-8 using one hand.
+Tip: Check out challenge #4 beforehand as this focuses on developing your child's one-handed riding skills.

 Challenge #2 – Stay on track